udoprog/leaky-bucket/README.md

 a Tokio runtime with the [`time` feature] enabled.

 This library has some neat features, which includes:

-* Not requiring a background thread or task to *drip*.
-Instead, one of the waiting tasks assumes the duty as coordinator called the *core*.
+**Not requiring a background task**.
+This is usually needed by token bucket rate limiters to drive progress.
+Instead, one of the waiting tasks temporarily assumes the role as coordinator (called the *core*).
+This reduces the amount of tasks needing to sleep, which can be a source of jitter for imprecise sleeping implementations and tight limiters.
 See below for more details.

-* Dropped tasks releases their partially acquired tokens.
+**Dropped tasks** release any resources they've reserved.
+So that constructing and cancellaing asynchronous tasks to not end up taking up wait slots it never uses which would be the case for cell-based rate limiters.

 <br>